matsuro-hadouken/doger/README.md

 docker exec -u dogecash -it MASTER run.sh
 ```

-Now we can check log in real time, use Ctrl+C to exit:
+Now we can check the log in real time, use Ctrl+C to exit:

 ```bash
 docker exec -it MASTER tail -f /home/dogecash/.dogecash/debug.log
 ```

-**Here we should wit for MN to fully sync with the chain**
+**Here we should wait for the MN to fully sync with the chain**

-By the time you reading this it should be already synched, to double check we ask daemon about his current block, by passing _getblockcount_ command:
+By the time you are done reading this it should be already synched, to double check we ask the daemon about his current block, by passing _getblockcount_ command:

 ```bash
 docker exec -u dogecash -it MASTER dogecash-cli getblockcount
 ```

 Then check last block on explorer https://explorer.dogec.io/status and compare.
-Usually, daemon should be in atomic sync or around 1 or 2 blocks behind which is acceptable latensy in most cases.
+Usually, daemon should be in atomic sync or around 1 or 2 blocks behind which is acceptable latency in most cases.

 **There comes a time when you have to choose between turning the page or just closing the book.**